codesONLY/JavaScriptONLY/Notes/Ep6.md

-# Episode 6: undefined Vs. not defined in JS
+# Episode 6: undefined vs. not defined in JS

 When JS is in memory allocation phase, it allocates each variable to a placehold.
 That placeholder is known as *undefined*.